celinehoang177/Heart_Disease_Prediction/README.md

 - The long-term goal is to predict heart disease at an even earlier stage and identify individuals at higher risk.

 ## Acknowledgments
 Special thanks to Dr. Anat Caspi and Mr. Lawrence Tanimoto for their invaluable guidance and support throughout this research project.
-I also acknowledge the funding provided by the University of Washington.
+I also acknowledge the funding provided by the University of Washington, Seattle.